pingcap/tidb-operator/en/enable-tls-between-components.md

    - A set of shared client-side certificates for the various clients of each component, saved as the Kubernetes Secret objects: `${cluster_name}-cluster-client-secret`.

 2. Deploy the cluster, and set `.spec.tlsCluster.enabled` to `true`.
-3. Configure `pd-ctl` to connect to the cluster.
+3. Configure `pd-ctl` and `tikv-ctl` to connect to the cluster.

 Certificates can be issued in multiple methods.
 This document describes two methods.
 You can choose either of them to issue certificates for the TiDB cluster:

 - [Using the `cfssl` system](#using-cfssl)
 - [Using the `cert-manager` system](#using-cert-manager)

-## Step 1: Generate certificates for components of the TiDB cluster
+## Generate certificates for components of the TiDB cluster

 This section describes how to issue certificates using two methods: `cfssl` and `cert-manager`.